sefinek24/Cloudflare-WAF-Expressions/expressions/main.md

 ## ⚠️ Important
-If any of your subdomains is a CDN, be sure to replace `blocklist.sefinek.net` with your own (e.g., `cdn.yourdomain.com`).
+If any of your subdomains is a CDN, be sure to replace `blocklist.sefinek.net` and `api.sefinek.net` with your own (e.g., `cdn.yourdomain.com`).

 ## 🌌 Part 1 - Block unnecessary requests
 > **Action:** Block